CLAMP-IT/LAE/LAE_readme.txt

 ===CONTENTS===

-Moodle 1.9.9+LAE v1.1 consists of Moodle 1.9.9 (20100609) as well as a number of CLAMP-developed features and bug fixes.
+Moodle 1.9.9+LAE v1.1.1 consists of Moodle 1.9.9 (20100609) as well as a number of CLAMP-developed features and bug fixes.
+It also includes security fixes from 1.9.10 that have been backported to the LAE.

 The following features have been added to the v1.1 release:

 * Anonymous Forums
 * Simple File Upload
 * Assignment ZIP
 * CLAMP Grader Report

+The following security fixes have been added to the v1.1.1 release:

+MSA-10-0017: XSS vulnerability in YUI 2.4.0 through YUI 2.8.1
+MSA-10-0016: Multiple phpCAS library vulnerabilities
+MSA-10-0015: Customised HTML Purifier upgraded to 4.2.0

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
-There is an upgrade tool that automatically runs when LAE v1.1 is installed to convert the previous version of the Anonymous forums to the new format.
+There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.

 ====Assignment ZIP====
 This tool allows faculty to download all of the files associated with an assignment as a single ZIP file, greatly simplifying the download process.